Golden Valley County Health Data

 What is the life expectancy in Golden Valley County?

-Life expectancy data for Golden Valley County is currently being processed from CDC records.
+Life expectancy data for Golden Valley County is not available in the current dataset.

 How does Golden Valley County health compare to the Montana average?